Transaction Fee Mechanism Design: Main Results: Which TFMs Are MMIC, DSIC, or OCA-Proof?

 \end{definition}

 Are excessively low base fees the only obstruction to the DSIC property?
 Not quite.
-The issue is that if, for whatever reason, users choose to overbid (with $\bidt > \valt$), a base fee may act as if it is excessively low (with respect to the reported bids) even though it is not (with respect to the true valuations).\footnote{Note that an individually rational bidding strategy (as defined in Section~\ref{ss:oca}) for the 1559 mechanism never overbids.} The next result proves that these are the only two obstructions to achieving DSIC ---without them, the 1559 mechanism effectively acts as a posted price mechanism with a price (per unit size) equal to the base fee~$r$ plus the miner marginal cost~$\mu$.
+The issue is that if, for whatever reason, users choose to overbid (with $\bidt > \valt$), a base fee may act as if it is excessively low (with respect to the reported bids) even though it is not (with respect to the true valuations).
+The next result proves that these are the only two obstructions to achieving DSIC---without them, the 1559 mechanism effectively acts as a posted price mechanism with a price (per unit size) equal to the base fee~$r$ plus the miner marginal cost~$\mu$.

 \begin{theorem}[The 1559 Mechanism Is Usually DSIC] Fix an on-chain history $\history$ and corresponding base fee $r = \alpha(\history)$, a marginal cost~$\mu$, and a set~$T$ of transactions with valuations~$\vals$.
 If~$r$ is not excessively low for~$T$ and transaction creators cannot overbid, the bidding strategy $\bidt = \sigma(\valt) = \min\{ r+ \mu, \valt \}$ is a dominant strategy for every bidder.\footnote{In the mechanism's implementation (Section~\ref{s:1559}), this is precisely the bid induced by a truthfully reported fee cap (with $c_t = \valt$), a tip of~$\mu$, and a current base fee of~$r$.} \end{theorem}